Restoring In-App Purchases

 - The app submits that proof to the corresponding Cleeng

 inappPurchaseSyncResultwebhook (Apple StoreKit 2 and Google Play Billing); its result field carries the outcome, including values such asPURCHASE_RESTORED,PURCHASE_OWNERSHIP_TRANSFERRED, andPURCHASE_SYNCHRONIZED.
-You can also poll the check synchronization status endpoint (Check Apple SK2 purchase synchronization status or Check Google Play purchase synchronization status) to track the result.
+You can also poll the check synchronization status endpoint (Check Apple SK2 purchase synchronization status or Check Google Play purchase synchronization status) to track the result. - If the result is

 Check the App Flow diagram to visualize where the restore purchase process takes place.